Dancefloor Chart

 The Dancefloor Chart (originally the Dance Floor Chart Show) is a chart show on MTV Europe that played the ten most popular dance songs in Europe.
+It plays all different kinds of genres, from trance to house, garage to techno, breakbeat to drum and bass etc.

+The original chart show that was a top 10 was doubled to a top 20 countdown in June 1998 and was sponsored by Reebok.
+British comedian Russell Brand started his presenting career on Dancefloor Chart, touring clubs in London and Ibiza.
-It plays all different kinds of genres, from trance to house, garage to techno, breakbeat to drum and bass etc. It used to be a top 20 chart, but was reduced to a top 10 in 2004.
-The show was cancelled in July 2010 but continued to be broadcast on MTV Europe with a different compilation method up until its termination in August 2012.

-As of January 1, 2013 the Dancefloor chart is back on MTV Europe - Every Tuesday.
+The top 20 chart was reduced to a top 10 in April 2004.
+The show was cancelled in July 2010 but continued to be broadcast on MTV Europe with a different compilation method up until its complete termination in August 2012.
+As of January 1, 2013 the Dancefloor chart was back on MTV Europe.

 The show would also air in the UK on MTV UK and MTV Dance, although usually featuring a different chart.
 It has more recently been replaced with The Official Dance Chart.